golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-images.md

 Ensure you have the Yagna service installed and running, with `try_golem` as your configured app-key.

-{% alert level="info" %}

-This example has been designed to work with the following environments:

-- OS like OS X 10.14+, Ubuntu 20.04 or Windows
-- Node.js version 16.0.0 or a newer variant

-{% /alert %}

 ## Running the Examples

 Let's create a project folder, start a Node.js project, and add the `@golem-sdk/golem-js` library.